|

 sustained by loss of sexual pleasure or impotence.

-postlucrative damage.
-This compensation covers the income that the victim
+damage.
+This compensation covers the income that the victim should normally

 200.000,-BEF and 300.000,-BEF for an university student.

-accident in Belgium might be better compensated than in their own country
+Belgium might be better compensated than in their own country ( lex loci

-( lex loci delicti ).
-The logical counterbalance of this statement is that
+delicti ).
+The logical counterbalance of this statement is that premiums of

-premiums of Belgian carinsurancepolicies are higher than in other
+Belgian carinsurancepolicies are higher than in other countries.

 Anmerkung:

-belgische Recht die Opfer und ihre Anverwandten im Falle unerlaubter
+Recht die Opfer und ihre Anverwandten im Falle unerlaubter Handlungen

-Handlungen entschädigt.
-Aus deutscher Sicht ist zwischen der Haftung für
+entschädigt.
+Aus deutscher Sicht ist zwischen der Haftung für Schäden

-Schäden einerseits und dem Ausgleich des moralischen Schadens andererseits
+einerseits und dem Ausgleich des moralischen Schadens andererseits zu

-zu unterscheiden.
-Das deutsche Recht steht dem Ausgleich moralischer
+unterscheiden.
+Das deutsche Recht steht dem Ausgleich moralischer Schäden

-Schäden skeptisch gegenüber.
-Schmerzensgeld erhält nach § 847 BGB nur das
+skeptisch gegenüber.
+Schmerzensgeld erhält nach § 847 BGB nur das Opfer für

-Opfer für die persönlich erlittenen Verletzungen.
-Angehörige werden gemäß
+die persönlich erlittenen Verletzungen.
+Angehörige werden gemäß § 844 BGB

-§ 844 BGB lediglich wegen entgangenen Unterhalts entschädigt.
-Einen
+lediglich wegen entgangenen Unterhalts entschädigt.
+Einen Anspruch auf

-Anspruch auf Liquidation eines Schmerzensgeldes gewährt das deutsche Recht
+Liquidation eines Schmerzensgeldes gewährt das deutsche Recht dem Angehörigen

 (Dr.